Looking for a complete blog post SEO checklist to help you boost your rankings and drive more traffic to your blog?

 First of all, don’t forget to preview your blog post.
 After all, it’s the best way of ensuring that you see it the same way everyone else sees it when it’s live.
 This also helps you recognize any errors you haven’t seen from the back end.

 Second of all, ask yourself: Have I done everything in my power to give my blog post the attention it deserves?

-With that said, we hope this checklist helped you optimize your blog posts for SEO like a pro.
-If you follow these SEO practices, you’ll boost your rankings and drive more traffic to your website in no-time.
+We hope this checklist helped you optimize your blog posts for SEO like a pro.
+If you follow these SEO practices, you’ll boost your rankings and drive more traffic to your website in no time.

 And if you want to learn more about SEO, please visit our ultimate WordPress SEO guide.
 You may also want to check out our guide on how to do an SEO competitor analysis so that you can find out where you stand in relation to other bloggers and see what keywords they’re using.